mozilla/addons-code-manager/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 :warning: It is currently not possible to authenticate users.

+### `yarn start-local-stage`

+This builds the app for production to the `build` folder (see `yarn build` command), configured with the [stage AMO API](https://addons-server.readthedocs.io/).
+It also starts a production server that serves the application (configured for local usage).

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn test`